Endurance or speed that seems to be the option for most runners. I fully admit to running distance because I’m not a speedster!

 Should you break down your race that way to help the miles pass?
 You can, but many runners do better breaking it in to two halves or just taking it one mile at a time.

-Either way, running a full out 5K in training, will still help your marathon time.
+Either way, running a full out 5K in training, will still help your marathon time and eventually teach you how to run faster and longer.

 When you train for a marathon, you get really good at setting a pace and cruising there for hours upon hours.